-Use the Bash version of malloc in 'lib/malloc/malloc.c'.
-This is not the same malloc that appears in GNU libc, but an older version derived from the 4.2 BSD malloc.
+Use the Bash version of malloc in the directory 'lib/malloc'.
+This is not the same malloc that appears in GNU libc, but an older version originally derived from the 4.2 BSD malloc.
 This malloc is very fast, but wastes some space on each allocation.
 This option is enabled by default.
 The 'NOTES' file contains a list of systems for which this should be turned off, and configure disables this option automatically for a number of systems.